MrDaveKnight/BashVaultAgent/README.md

-BashVaultAgent, or HashiVA, is a simple daemon written in Bash to mimic much of vault-agent's functionality.
+BashVaultAgent, or BashiVA, is a simple daemon written in Bash to mimic much of vault-agent's functionality.
 It ...
 - Logs into the HashiCorp Vault server via AppRole authentication
 - Downloads secrets on behalf of an application